statisticalmodel/beautiful-jekyll/MicroRNA.md

 therapeutic targets and contribute to the understanding of the mechanisms behind metastasis.

 ### Data
-Microdisected epithelial cells from normal tissue, primary tumor and liver metastases from breast cancer patients have been analyzed with microRNA arrays.
+Microdissected epithelial cells from normal tissue, primary tumor and liver metastases from breast cancer patients have been analyzed with microRNA arrays.
 The raw data material consists of 381 miRNAs, for three different tissue types, from 11 individuals.

 <img width="841" alt="2021-02-28_22-03-54" src="https://user-images.githubusercontent.com/15735938/109433491-e1207c00-7a10-11eb-9e22-116739447d84.png">